In my experience, clients often ask about effective pre-workout supplements for fat burning.

 One commonly cited randomized control trial of elite male soccer players published by Res Sports Med shows that oral supplementation of Yohimbe is an effective weight loss strategy .

-Another 3-week study of 20 obese females restricted to a 1000-calorie diet found that those in the Yohimbe supplement group lost more weight than those in the placebo group .
+Another 3-week study of 20 obese females from the National Library of Medicine restricted to a 1000-calorie diet found that those in the Yohimbe supplement group lost more weight than those in the placebo group .

-On the flip side, another study shows Yohimbe does not affect fat distribution in men .
+On the flip side, another study from the Library shows Yohimbe does not affect fat distribution in men .

 Additional research suggests that Yohimbe is ineffective at influencing the alpha 2-adrenoceptors or promoting the release of fatty acids and thus should not be considered a part of an effective strategy for obesity treatment .